brunokoga/Montevideo/ultimateCampaign_dir/campaignSystems/contacts.md

 Most tasks require 1 day of work, with the check to determine the contact's success or failure attempted at the end of the time period.
 When appropriate, the contact may decrease the DC of a task by increasing the time spent completing it, representing the time spent planning and preparing, gathering resources, and waiting for the right moment to attempt the task.
 Subtract 1 from the DC for each day spent beyond the first, to a maximum of 4 extra days.

-The GM might decide that a particular task is longer term and requires at least 1 week to perform (such as pulling off a large heist or protecting someone for several days).
+The GM might decide that a particular task is longer term and requires at least 1 week to perform (such as pulling off a large heist or protecting someone for several days.
 When appropriate, the contact may decrease the DC of a long-term task by proportionately increasing the amount of time spent.
 Subtract 1 from the DC for each additional week spent, to a maximum of 4 extra weeks.
 Tasks requiring more than this amount of time should be broken into smaller tasks and handled on a daily or weekly basis.

-If the task becomes riskier while the contact is still working on completing it, you and the contact make another opposed [Diplomacy](skills/diplomacy#_diplomacy) check at the new Risk score (even if you aren't present to speak to the contact).
+If the task becomes riskier while the contact is still working on completing it, you and the contact make another opposed [Diplomacy](skill_dir/diplomacy#_diplomacy) check at the new Risk score (even if you aren't present to speak to the contact.
 This represents the contact weighing his trust in you and the risk of the task.
 If you succeed at this second check, the contact proceeds with the task.
 If you fail, the contact abandons the task.

-Each time a contact fails at or abandons a task, he adds a cumulative +1 bonus on all subsequent [Diplomacy](skills/diplomacy#_diplomacy) checks made to negotiate tasks with you because of frustration, fear of being associated with you, or various other reasons.
-You can try to convince the contact to try again, but the contact usually must wait 1d4 days before another attempt, and trying that same task over again gives the contact a +4 bonus on his opposed [Diplomacy](skills/diplomacy#_diplomacy) check to negotiate.
+Each time a contact fails at or abandons a task, he adds a cumulative +1 bonus on all subsequent [Diplomacy](skill_dir/diplomacy#_diplomacy checks made to negotiate tasks with you because of frustration, fear of being associated with you, or various other reasons.
+You can try to convince the contact to try again, but the contact usually must wait 1d4 days before another attempt, and trying that same task over again gives the contact a +4 bonus on his opposed [Diplomacy](skill_dir/diplomacy#_diplomacy) check to negotiate.

 ## Gaining, Cultivating, and Losing Contacts